 As a new resident of Arlington County, Virginia, I’m happy to announce that I have officially gone car free!
 It was a relatively easy decision to make, given that keeping my car with me would have been almost prohibitively expensive.
 I'm come to realize I simply don't need a car to live and work in Arlington.

-I am now one of four ATP employees who does not have a car, and instead rely on other modes of transportation to get around the Arlington/DC region.
-While I know it’s not always going to be easy or the most convenient to live the car-free lifestyle, I have to say that so far it has been pretty fantastic.
+I am now one of four Arlington Transportation Partners (ATP) employees who does not have a car, and instead relies on other modes of transportation to get around the DC region.
+While I know it’s not always going to be easy or the most convenient to live the car free lifestyle, I have to say that so far it has been pretty fantastic.

-In addition to gas, I would have had to pay almost an additional $60 a month to park at my apartment complex, which was a huge factor in deciding to go car-free.
-Also knowing that I won’t have to drop $200-$500 when the car is due for maintenance in a couple months is a pretty good feeling, especially when I have other important monthly costs such as rent and student loans.
+In addition to paying for gas, I would have to pay almost an additional $60 a month to park at my apartment complex, which was a huge factor in deciding to go car free.
+Knowing that I won’t have to drop $200 to $500 when the car is due for maintenance in a couple months is a pretty good feeling, especially when I have other important monthly costs such as rent and student loans.

 So how do I actually get around?
 My previous hour-plus commute on the Metro is now a short 20-minute bus ride to Rosslyn, the cost of which is covered by my monthly transit benefit through work.
 I can easily walk to places such as the grocery store and CVS, as well as restaurants, bars, and coffee shops.

 While I’m not within walking distance of a Metro station, my apartment complex offers a free shuttle to Pentagon City for residents.
 I can also hop on one of the many buses that pass by my apartment to get to the Metro or into DC.